xpdota/event-trigger/README.md

 ### Dragonsong's Reprise (aka Dragonsong War/Dragonsong Ultimate) Trigger Status: Doorboss done, Thordan 1 Done

+Code documentation (auto-generated) is now available [here](https://xpdota.github.io/event-trigger/master/javadoc/allclasses-index.html) (replace `master` in the URL with the branch you are using).

 # Triggevent

 Triggevent is a comprehensive FFXIV addon that provides triggers, overlays, log analysis, and more.
 Triggers can even